Spiritual Union With God

 – Jesus of Nazareth

-Your Spirit Guide is a powerful source and there are several ways to draw on its rejuvenating, spiritual energy.
-But more so, it’s a conscious living entity that always endeavors to convey to you divine values, ideals, and goals.
+The Spirit Guide is a powerful source, and there are several ways to draw on its rejuvenating, spiritual energy.
+But more so, it is a conscious living entity that always endeavors to convey divine values, ideals, and goals.
 It is literally the gentle whisper of God.

-The Spirits within all of us are identical in nature; they are equal fragments of God and yet they retain all elements of God, much as a drop of ocean water retains all elements of the ocean.
-This is not to say that God will eventually dissolve our identities in a great universe ocean.
-We will forever retain our unique identities because we also enjoy the divine gift of a unique personality endowed with the freewill power of moral choice (See Your Self as a Spiritual Child).
+The Spirit within is a piece of God.
+It has all the elements of God, much as a drop of ocean water retains all the elements of the ocean.
+This is not to say that God will eventually merge our identities in a great universe ocean.
+We will always be unique beings because we enjoy the divine gift of a unique personality that is endowed with the freewill power of moral choice (See Your Self as a Spiritual Child).

-If you can bring yourself to wholeheartedly trust and accept the love and goodness of this divine Spirit, it will lead you through every difficulty and challenge in your life.
-It will not necessarily exempt you from all tragedies and tribulations, but it will help you to solve or rectify your difficult problems—to face your challenges with an indomitable spirit, one guided by love, tact, wisdom, and reason.
+Divine spirituality means putting our wholehearted trust in the love and goodness of this divine Spirit, which will lead us through every difficulty and challenge in our lives.
+It will not necessarily exempt us from tragedy and tribulation, but it will help us to solve or rectify difficult problems—to face our challenges with an indomitable spirit guided by love, tact, wisdom, and reason.

 Without the Spirit of God, we can do nothing.
 We are as ships without wind.